sanjayrjs16/covid_info_bot/data/nlu.md

 - what is covid-19
 - tell me about corona
 - can you tell me about covid
+- what is covid

+## intent: covid_symptom_doubt
+- do i have covid
+- do I have corona
+- I have corona
+- I have covid
+- will corona get me
+- will I get covid
+- check for covid
+- check for corona
+- I have sore throat
+- is it covid
+- is it corona
+- how is it covid
+- how is it corona
+- I want to check for covid
+- i have symptoms of covid
+- Do I have covid
+- I have cough
+- I went to a public place
+- how long will it take to get covid
+- what are the symptoms of corona
+- what are the symptoms of covid
+- give me the symptoms of the disease
+- get me symptoms
+- covid symptoms
+- should I go to the hospital
+- do i need to go to the hospital
+- do i need to go to the doctor
+- should i see a doctor
+- should I even see a doctor
+- should I go for a check up
+- check up
+- symptoms
+- hospital
+- help me
+- check me
+- doctor

 ## intent:corona_spread
 - how does corona virus spread
 - how does the virus spread
 - how it spread
 - mode of spreading
+- how do you get covid
+- how covid spreads

 ## intent:corona_food_spread
 - Does corona spread from food
 - how will corona spread from food
+- does it spread through food

 ## intent:warm_weather
 - will warm weather stop the spread